-$^{^{22}}$ See South Carolina Code §12-6-3460 for the definitions of "qualified recycling facility," "recycling property," and "post-consumer waste material."
+&lt;sup>23 See S.C.
+Code Ann. § 12-6-3460 for the definitions of "qualified recycling facility," "recycling property," and "post-consumer waste material."

-23 A "port facility" is defined as any publicly or privately owned facility located within South Carolina through which cargo is transported by way of waterborne ship or vehicle to or from destinations outside South Carolina and which handles cargo owned by third parties in addition to cargo owned by the port facility's owner.
+&lt;sup>24 A "port facility" is defined as any publicly or privately owned facility located within South Carolina through which cargo is transported by way of waterborne ship or vehicle to or from destinations outside South Carolina and which handles cargo owned by third parties in addition to cargo owned by the port facility's owner.

-Code Section Description 12-36-2120(52) Parts and supplies used by persons engaged in the business of repairing or reconditioning aircraft.
-This exemption does not extend to tools and other equipment not attached to or that do not become a part of the aircraft.
-12-36-2120(53) Motor vehicle extended service and warranty contracts 12-36-2120(54) Clothing and other attire required for working in a class 100 or better clean room environment (as defined in Federal Standard 209E) 12-36-2120(55) Audiovisual masters made or used by a production company 12-36-2120(56) Machines used in research and development 12-36-2120(58) Cooperative direct mail promotional advertising materials and promotional maps, brochures, pamphlets, or discount coupons for use by nonprofit chambers of commerce or nonprofit convention and visitor bureaus 12-36-2120(59) Facilities transmitting electricity that are transferred, sold or exchanged by an electrical utility, municipality, electric cooperative, or political subdivision to a limited liability company subject to regulation under the Federal Power Act and formed to operate or to take functional control of electric transmission assets 12-36-2120(64) Sweetgrass baskets made by artists of South Carolina using locally grown sweetgrass 12-36-2120(65)(a) and 12-36-2120(66) Computer equipment used in connection with, and electricity and certain fuel used by, a technology intensive facility 24 that invests \$300 million over 5 years, creates at least 100 new jobs during the 5 years with an average cash compensation of 150% of the per capita income of the State, and spends at least 60% of the \$300 million investment on computer equipment
+Code Section Description 12-36-2120(54) Clothing and other attire required for working in a class 100 or better clean room environment (as defined in Federal Standard 209E) 12-36-2120(55) Audiovisual masters made or used by a production company 12-36-2120(56) Machines used in research and development 12-36-2120(58) Cooperative direct mail promotional advertising materials and promotional maps, brochures, pamphlets, or discount coupons for use by nonprofit chambers of commerce or nonprofit convention and visitor bureaus 12-36-2120(59) Facilities transmitting electricity that are transferred, sold or exchanged by an electrical utility, municipality, electric cooperative, or political subdivision to a limited liability company subject to regulation under the Federal Power Act and formed to operate or to take functional control of electric transmission assets 12-36-2120(64) Sweetgrass baskets made by artists of South Carolina using locally grown sweetgrass 12-36-2120(65)(a) and 12-36-2120(66) Computer equipment used in connection with, and electricity and certain fuel used by, a technology intensive facility that invests \$300 million over 5 years, creates at least 100 new jobs during the 5 years with an average cash compensation of 150% of the per capita income of the State, and spends at least 60% of the \$300 million investment on computer equipment 12-36-2120(67) Construction material used in the construction of a new or expanded single manufacturing or distribution facility, or one that is both, that invests at least \$100 million at a single site in South Carolina over an 18- month period S.C.
+Code Ann. § 12-36-2140 provides that for purposes of the exemptions in Article 21, Chapter 36, the term "distribution facility" includes, but is not limited to, a port facility as defined in S.C.
+Code Ann. § 12-6-3375.

-24 South Carolina Code §12-6-3360(M)(14)(b) defines a "technology intensive facility" for purposes of this exemption as "a facility primarily used for one or more activities listed under the 2002 version of the NAICS Codes 51811 (Internet Service Providers, and Web Search Portals)."
+&lt;sup>25 S.C.
+Code Ann. § 12-6-3360(M)(14)(b) defines a "technology intensive facility" for purposes of this exemption as "a facility primarily used for one or more activities listed under the 2002 version of the NAICS Codes 51811 (Internet Service Providers, and Web Search Portals)."